-Being part of the solution to the NSFAS student accommodation challenge We have continued to liaise with our student leadership structures and the authorities on the decision by the Department of Higher Education and Training (DHET) to cap accommodation allowances for students supported by the National Student Financial Aid Scheme (NSFAS).
-Although the matter has not been resolved completely, we have managed to implement alternative arrangements to address the affected students' immediate needs.
-All of them have been placed timeously in SU residences and student houses or accredited student accommodation.
+We continue to liaise with our student leadership structures and the authorities on DHET's decision to cap accommodation allowances.
+Although the matter has not been resolved completely, we managed to implement alternative arrangements to address the affected students' immediate needs.
+All of them were placed timeously in SU residences and student houses or accredited student accommodation.

-Moreover, we have provided DHET with extensive information on all areas of concern regarding student accommodation and received a site visit by high-ranking DHET officials on 13 April.
+Moreover, we provided DHET with extensive information on all areas of concern regarding student accommodation and received a site visit by high-ranking DHET officials on 13 April.
 Hopefully, this will help inform a possible review of the decision to cap accommodation allowances, as also requested by Universities South Africa (USAf) on behalf of the sector earlier this year.